degville/snap-docs/docs/how-to-guides/work-with-snaps/index.md

 - [Configure snaps](configure-snaps): Learn how to set options for your servers and daemons.
 - [Apps and aliases](apps-and-aliases): Use your preferred names for your snapped applications.

+## Problem solving

+- [Fix common issues](fix-common-issues): If you do run into problems, find common solutions here.
+- [Test snapd fixes](test-snapd-fixes): Run a bugfix build of the snap daemon.
+- [Debug running snaps](debug-snaps): Test bugfix releases of snapd.

 ```{toctree}
 :hidden:
 :titlesonly: